Secondary Structure Elements

 Firstly, secondary structure can be defined based on gemometric criteria for the hydrogen bonds which are formed between amide (N-H) and carbonyl (C=O) groups in those segments: Typically, these criteria are as follows (Taylor et al. 1984):

-Dihedral Angles
+Torsion Angles

-where i depicts the number of a residue (and i + 1 is the subsequent residue in the amino acid sequence), the two planes span the first three atoms and the last three atoms, respectively, and rotation around the bond in the middle affects the corresponding dihedral angle.
+where i depicts the number of a residue (and i + 1 is the subsequent residue in the amino acid sequence), the two planes span the first three atoms and the last three atoms, respectively, and rotation around the bond in the middle affects the corresponding torsion angle.

 The peptide bonds in polypeptides have a partial double-bond character due to the delocalisation of the lone pair of electrons on the nitrogen atom.
 Therefore, peptide bonds almost exclusively assume a trans configuration, and the corresponding dihedral angle, ω, is virtually always close to 180°.

 As opposed to the torsion angle of the peptide bond, φ and ψ have more degrees of freedom.
-However, G. N. Ramachandran showed in 1963 that not just any theoretically possible combination of φ and ψ is found in proteins but dihedral angles are subject to certain constraints (which were later refined, e.g., see Lovell et al. 2003) and can be classified accordingly:
+However, G. N. Ramachandran showed in 1963 that not just any theoretically possible combination of φ and ψ is found in proteins, but rather dihedral angles are subject to certain constraints (which were later refined, e.g., see Lovell et al. 2003) and can be classified accordingly:

 These constraints are the reason why secondary structure can be classified into certain reoccuring elements that are characterised by sets of specific (within margins) dihedral angles and give rise to specific patterns of hydrogen bonding.